Motor Focus: Fast Ego-Motion Prediction for Assistive Visual Navigation: Experiments

-To evaluate the compensation performance of the proposed method, we compare the original optical flow and the compensated optical flow in a series of scenes to showcase its difference from the classical optical flow and test its robustness to ego-motion and sensitivity to objects that are individually moving.
+To evaluate the compensation performance of the proposed method, we compare the vanilla dense-optical flow and the proposed compensated optical flow in a series of scenes to showcase its capability to capture camera motion.

-As shown in Figure \ref{fig:grid}, the compensated optical flow can filter the ego-motion caused by the camera shift and self-moving, which distinguishes the objects that are moving relatively.
-Meanwhile, the moving speed and direction of nearby objects can also be estimated from the compensated optical flow map.
-Furthermore, the camera noise $\epsilon$ shows the camera's moving direction, which can be used to estimate the motor direction, as proved in Section \ref{sec: method}.
+As shown in Figure \ref{fig:grid}, the compensated optical flow can filter the motion caused by camera shifting, distinguishing the relatively moving objects.
+Meanwhile, nearby objects' moving speed and direction can also be estimated from the compensated optical flow map.

-More importantly, Figure \ref{fig:grid} indicates that the visual focus can be very different than the motor focus.
-For instance, in Figure \ref{fig:grid} group B, while the compensated optical flow and camera noise indicated the camera moving potential, the actual motor movement is different.
-Specifically, in B1 and B3, the camera is moving toward the left corner, while the user is moving toward the right side.
-However, in B2, both the camera and the user are moving toward the left.
-On the other hand, in Figure \ref{fig:grid} group C, the camera in both C2 and C3 are turning right, while the user in C2 is moving right and the user in C3 is moving left.
-Specifically, in C1, the user is standing statically, but the camera is slowly pitching up.
+More importantly, Figure \ref{fig:grid} indicates that the visual focus can differ greatly from the motor focus.
+For instance, in Figure \ref{fig:grid} group B, the compensated optical flow and camera motion indicated the camera moving potential is different from the actual body movement.
+In B1 and B3, the camera moves toward the left corner, while the user moves toward the right side.
+In B2, both the camera and the user move toward the left.
+In Figure \ref{fig:grid} group C, the camera in both C2 and C3 are turning right, while the user in C2 is moving right and the user in C3 is moving left.
+In C1, the user stands statically, while the camera motion suggests that the camera is slowly pitching up.
+All results are proved in the actual video footprints.

-Interestingly, when both the camera and the user move straightforwardly, the raw optical flow and the compensated optical flow are theoretically identical, and the low point of the camera noise map tends to overlap with the motor focus area, as shown in Figure \ref{fig:grid} group A.
+Interestingly, when the camera moving direction and the user movement are aligned straightforwardly, the vanilla optical flow and the compensated optical flow become identical, and the camera motion map tends to overlap with the motor focus area, as shown in Figure \ref{fig:grid} group A.